isomerpages/moe-regentsec/_about-regent/School Events/Co Curricular Activities.md

 ---

-### **Secondary One CCA Orientation – CCA Experience 2022**
+## **Secondary One CCA Orientation – CCA Experience 2022**

 On 7 January 2022, our newest members to the Regent family—our Secondary One students—had their first introduction to the vibrant CCA programme at Regent Secondary School.

 Led by our student leaders, the Secondary Ones participated in a wide range of exciting CCA activities specially organized by their energetic seniors.
-Our students will, over the next two weeks, have a taste of all 17 CCA programmes that Regent has to offer—Sports & Games, Uniformed Groups, Performing Arts, and Clubs & Societies.
+Our students will, over the next two weeks, have a taste of all 17 CCA programmes that Regent has to offer—Sports &amp; Games, Uniformed Groups, Performing Arts, and Clubs &amp; Societies.
 Kudos to our CCA student leaders, and we warmly welcome our Secondary Ones to the CCA Family at Regent!
 May the next three sessions of CCA Experience be meaningful for all!

 ![](/images/School%20Events/CCA/CCA-schoolevent-14.jpg)
 ![](/images/School%20Events/CCA/CCA-schoolevent-15.jpg)

 ---

-### **Regent Taekwondo Team participated in the National School Games**
+## **Regent Taekwondo Team participated in the National School Games**

 This year, our Regent Taekwondo Team participated in the National School Games (‘B’ Division).

 The National Taekwondo Championships is the culmination of our Taekwondo members’ four-year journey with the CCA and a key platform for our members to put their skills to the test.
 We are proud to announce that our Taekwondo team has managed to clinch a total of 4 medals at the 2021 ‘B’ Division Taekwondo Poomsae individual and team events!

-Additionally, two of our Secondary Four students, Darren Tan Bo Cong and Norfasarie Binte Noor Haizat, were awarded the Best Sportsmanship Award, one of the highest honours at the Games.
+Additionally, two of our Secondary Four students, Darren Tan Bo Cong and Norfasarie&nbsp;Binte Noor Haizat, were awarded the Best Sportsmanship Award, one of the highest honours at the Games.

 Our Taekwondo team’s wonderful results are indeed a testament to the respect, dedication, and resilience that they have demonstrated in their rigorous training sessions.
 They have persevered against all odds, despite the challenges brought on by the pandemic.

-Reflecting on the experience, Chloe Phua, who was awarded a Gold medal at the Poomsae Individual (Girls) event, shared that she has learnt the importance of determination and having a strong mentality in order to overcome any difficulties in life.
+Reflecting on the experience, Chloe Phua, who was awarded a Gold medal at the Poomsae Individual (Girls) event, shared that she has&nbsp;learnt the importance of determination and having a strong mentality in order to overcome any difficulties in life.
 This was also echoed by our Best Sportsmanship awardees, Darren and Fasarie, who said that the experience of participating in this competition was certainly valuable, and winning the award has taught them that it is important to always show respect to their opponents when competing.

 A huge thank you to the teachers and coaches, and well done, Regenites!